Are You Ready for the Snow?

 Get a Generator

 Huge storms can cause blackouts – especially when ice forms on powerlines or wind knocks out the electrical infrastructure.
 With a generator and a few heavy-duty extension cords, you’ll be able to charge up your phones, run a space heater or pellet stove hopper (if you don’t have a wood stove or fireplace), and keep the food in your freezer and refrigerator from going bad.
 Just be sure you have some fuel handy to keep that generator running until the power resumes.
-You’ll find several generators to choose from at your Northwest owned and operated Coastal.
+You’ll find several generators to choose from at your local Coastal.

 Coastal tip: If the power does go out, be sure you unplug your computers and non-essential electrical components to avoid issues when the power returns.